antoniocasero/Panels/README.md

 ## Usage

-First create your own panel, you can use Interface Builder (freeform viewcontroller), Make sure that you conform the protocol `Panelable`
+First, create your own panel, you can use Interface Builder, use as reference the examples provided.
+Make sure that you conform the protocol `Panelable`

 ```swift